sinnie/learn_web_dev/node/knex.md

     * To protect against SQL injection attacks, escape the special characters that a user, may input into a web app.
 In SQL a single-quote ( ‘ ) character is escaped with another single-quote
     * Knex.js does this for you automatically; therefore, it is marginally safer than SQL
 * __Query Builder__ - the API used to build and send SQL queries (`SELECT`, `INSERT`, `UPDATE`, `DELETE`).
 * __Connection Pooling__ - A database connection pool is a [cache](http://www.webopedia.com/TERM/C/cache.html) of database connections that are maintained so that the connections can be reused when future requests to the database are required.
 Connection pooling is an attempt to reduce the amount of time it takes to establish a database connection because connection to the database is a resource intensive operation.
-Essentially, pooling keeps connections active so that wwhen another connection is requested, there is already an existing, active connection to handle the request.
+Essentially, pooling keeps connections active so that when another connection is requested, there is already an existing, active connection to handle the request.
   * Below is a diagram that explains connection pooling.
 This diagram is from   [(paxdiablo)](http://stackoverflow.com/questions/4041114/what-is-database-pooling).
   ```
     +---------+